top of page

 The Mystic River Chorale has performed many major works, including Poulenc's Gloria, Requiems by Brahms, Duruflé, DvoÅ™ák, Fauré and Mozart; Bach's Christmas Oratorio and Magnificat; Saint Saens' Christmas Oratorio, Schubert's Magnificat, Bernstein's Chichester Psalms and Mass; Mendelssohn's Symphony No. 2, Vaughan Williams' Dona Nobis Pacem, Rutter's Gloria, Orff's Carmina Burana, Handel's Messiah, and masses of Haydn, Mozart, Rheinberger, and Schubert.
 In 2001, the Chorale gave the second known public performance of the recently discovered Mendelssohn Gloria in conjunction with his Magnificat.
 In 2010, the Chorale joined with Con Brio Choral Society and the University of Bridgeport Chamber Singers to present the regional premiere of the new choral concert version of Leonard Bernstein's epic theater piece Mass.
 The Chorale has performed the New England premiere of Greg Bullen's The Orchard (2015), and the Connecticut premiere of Craig Phillips' Dies Gratiae: Requiem Reflections (2016).
 The Chorale has also commissioned works by Edward Tyler and Alice Parker.

-LET US CELEBRATE our past Artistic leaders who have shaped the Chorale, especially our most recent Artistic Director, Dr. Frank Martignetti.
+LET US CELEBRATE our past Artistic leaders who have shaped the Chorale, especially our previous Artistic Director, Dr. Frank Martignetti.
 For 13 seasons, Frank led us artistically and strategically, and was honored to be a national finalist for the 2015 American Prize in choral conducting for his work with the Chorale.

-Under his leadership, the Chorale has broadened its community outreach, collaborated with area high school choirs and other area ensembles, had singers make their Avery Fischer Hall and Carnegie Hall debuts, and presented new and neglected works, including grant-funded regional premieres.
+Under his leadership, the Chorale broadened its community outreach, collaborated with area high school choirs and other area ensembles, had singers make their Avery Fischer Hall and Carnegie Hall debuts, and presented new and neglected works, including grant-funded regional premieres.